 Another chart-topper when it comes to foods high in protein and low in carbs is beef.
 A 6-ounce serving of lean skirt steak contains 90 percent of the DV for protein.
 It's also an excellent source of B vitamins and iron.

-However, red meat (such as beef) is associated with an increased risk of heart disease, cancer and type 2 diabetes, per a February 2020 Diabetes Care report.
-That's why experts recommend limiting your intake to 12 to 18 cooked ounces a week, per the World Cancer Research Fund.
+Red meat (such as beef) is associated with an increased risk of heart disease, cancer and type 2 diabetes, per a February 2020 Diabetes Care report.
+That's why you should limit yourself to 12 to 18 cooked ounces a week, per the World Cancer Research Fund.
 Choose leaner cuts of beef to take in less saturated fat, the type of fat thought to contribute to chronic diseases.

 6. Tofu: 43.5 g, 87% DV

-Tofu comes from soy and is one of the best vegan foods high in protein because it provides a complete protein.
-Just 1 cup of raw firm tofu has 87 percent of the DV for protein.
-Tofu, which can take the form and flavor of just about anything with which you cook it, also offers fiber, plant-based iron and 132 percent of the daily recommended intake for calcium.
-Try it in these anything-but-bland tofu recipes.
+Tofu comes from soy and is one of the best vegan foods high in protein because it provides all nine essential amino acids.
+A cup of raw firm tofu has 87 percent of the DV for protein.

 And don't fret about soy: Research shows that eating soy foods, including tofu, is linked to a lower risk of breast cancer in some populations, according to the American Cancer Society.